Skip to Content

 Tip

-Ensure your CSV headers match or can be mapped to your field slugs.
-Use the preview to verify the mapping before importing.
+Ensure your CSV headers match your field names or slugs for automatic mapping.
+Check the preview to verify column assignments before starting the import.

 Last updated on